BiscoitoViana/calendar-challenge/README.md

 Launches the test runner in the interactive watch mode.<br />

-## Missing functionalities
+## Mandatory feats

-Due to unavailable time, not all functionalities were created.
-In any case, here is the list of the priorities:

 - [x] Ability to add a new "reminder" (max 30 chars) for a user entered day and time.
 Also, include a city.
 - [x] Display reminders on the calendar view in the correct time order.
 - [x] Allow the user to select color when creating a reminder and display it appropriately.
 - [x] Ability to edit reminders – including changing text, city, day, time and color.
-- [ ] Add a weather service call from a free API such as Open Weather Map, and get the weather forecast (ex.
+- [x] Add a weather service call from a free API such as Open Weather Map, and get the weather forecast (ex.
 Rain) for the date of the calendar reminder based on he city.
-- [ ] Unit test the functionality: Ability to add a new "reminder" (max 30 chars) for a user entered day and time.
+- [x] Unit test the functionality: Ability to add a new "reminder" (max 30 chars) for a user entered day and time.
 Also, include a city.

-## Bonus (optional) functionalities done
+## Bonus (optional) functionalities

 - [x] The calendar supports multiple months.
 - [x] It is possible to delete all reminders of the same day